frenchy64/frenchy64.github.io/_posts/2015-06-19-gradual-typing.markdown

 ;=> 2.2
 ```

-Clearly this is bad. `1.2` is not an `Int`.
-Neither is `2.2`.
+Clearly this is bad. `1.2`{:.language-clojure .highlight} is not an `Int`.
+Neither is `2.2`{:.language-clojure .highlight}.
 Adding contracts preserves the static invariants.

 ```clojure
 ((fn [n :- Int] :- Int